Silvio

 Silvio Bertolini

-Silvio was born at Castelvecchio near Barga in 1876.
-The youngest of nine children, Silvio Vincenzo (my maternal Nonno) emigrated in 1900 from the hilltop town of Castelvecchio, near Barga in Tuscany.
-He was recorded as living as a boarder at the home of his sister Costanza, and her husband Cristofano Ghiloni at 84 North Street, Glasgow in the 1901 Scotland Census.
+Silvio Bertolini was born at Castelvecchio near Barga in 1876.
+The youngest of nine children, Silvio Vincenzo (my maternal Nonno) emigrated in 1900 from the hilltop town of Castelvecchio, near Barga in the Serchio Valley, Provincia di Lucca, Tuscany.
+The 1901 Scotland Census records him living as a boarder at the home of his sister Costanza, and her husband Cristofano Ghiloni at 84 North Street, Glasgow.

 Silvio Bertolini

-This military service photograph was taken about 1905.
+This military service photograph of him, sporting his trademark moustache, was taken about 1905.

 Silvio and Rosa set up home at a top floor flat located at 362 St Vincent Street where their three children were born.

-Silvio established a Fish and Chip shop located at 495 St Vincent Street, Glasgow.
+Although having no retail or culinary background, Silvio established a Fish and Chip shop at 495 St Vincent Street, Glasgow.

 Silvio Bertolini

 This photo shows Silvio standing proudly with his two young children - Gino and Maria - outside the fish restaurant in 1919.
-The family flourished but like all the other Italian internees, Silvio was rounded up on June 2nd and subsequently embarked on the Arandora Star.
+The family flourished but, along with all the other Italian internees, Silvio was rounded up on June 2 1940.
+Taken firstly to the local Central Police Station at Glasow, he was later moved to Warth Mills Internment Camp at Bury, Lancashire.
+A few weeks later Silvio was embarked on the Arandora Star where he perished when the boat was torpedoed on July 2, 1940.

-Silvio's son, Gino was also picked up by the local police and interned in the Isle of Man.
+Silvio and Rosa's son, Gino, was also arrested by the local Glasgow police.
 Gino was my mother's elder brother.
-A close friend of Gino was my father Alberto - son of Alfonso Pacitti - and both of them were interned together.
+Gino was also a close friend of my father Alberto and they played football together - Gino was an excellent goalkeeper.
+Both Gino and Alberto were interned together at the Isle of Man.
 Alberto and Clementina were later to be married in July 1945.

 Back to Stories